kengho/terraria-boss-checklist/README.md

 2. Added build-in `scale` settings for the ones who capture their whole screen or who doesn't know how to scale pixel art in OBS
 3. Added `grid unit size` (useful for linear layouts) and `key color` settings
 4. Some icons (namely Cultist and EoC) were modified to fit the grid better
 5. The icons are better placed in terms of the way people speedrun the game: pre-hardmode bosses are clustered together, obligatory bosses and optional bosses too.
-Slime royal family is back together (this is the most important feature by far)
+Slime royal family is back together (this is the most important feature so far)
 6. Customizable boss layouts and icons

 ## Usage